vivianneyee/Middle-School-Management-App/README.md

 - continue/finish up sprint 2 this week
 - update projects board
 - update client with progress

-03-20-2023
-- present db schema
-- discuss progress
-- discuss the goals for this week (finish up more pages + push them, figure out realm + create/push the schema)
-- update projects board
-- update client with progress

-03-30-2023
-- discuss goals for sprint 4
-- update and add new tasks for current sprint
-- discuss sprint 3 (retrospective)

-04-02-2023
-- worked on fixing issues after merging frontend and backend to main
-- discussed next steps and what to have done by presentation

-04-09-2023
-- discussed capstone presentation content and plan for demo

 ## Sprints
 #### Winter Semester 2023